zjlywjh001/CAN_OMEGA/README.md

 CAN_Omega firmware is compatible with USBTin protocol now.

 ## Features
 Support full OBD-II Features including followings:
-High-Speed & Low Speed CAN Bus RX&TX
+ISO15765 CAN250Kbps 11bit
+ISO15765 CAN250Kbps 29bit
+ISO15765 CAN500Kbps 11bit
+ISO15765 CAN500Kbps 29bit
+ISO14230 KWP2000 Fast init
+SAE J1850 PWM
+SAE J1850 VPW
 CAN Packet Analysis
-SAE J1850 PWM VPW communication
-K line & L line communication

 Support for incomming CAN FD. (use MCP2517FD in place of MCP2515)